seelangs/seelangs.github.io/index.md

 The first way to update your subscription address is to use the web interface.
 This method assumes that your current subscription address still exists and you can access it.
 Assuming you’ve already saved your IU List password, just go to the website, click on your profile in the upper right-hand corner and then select “My preferences” from the drop-down menu.
 On this page you can enter a new address.
 Keep in mind that this will update your email address for ALL your IU List subscriptions.

-You should avail yourself of the second method only if you can’t get the first one to work for you (e.g., if you don’t have web access or no longer have access to your old e-mail address).
+You should avail yourself of the second method only if you can’t get the first one to work for you (e.g., if you don’t have web access or no longer have access to your old email address).
 The second method involves asking the list owners for help.
 Write them at the list owners’ address: SEELANGS-l-Request@list.iu.edu

 Explain that you would like your subscription address updated.
 Remember to include your name and old subscription address in your message.
 The list owners will then update your subscription address at their earliest convenience.
 Depending on what else the list owners have going on, this option might take a bit longer than the others.